MatWasTaken/clamav-rest/README.md

 API REST for ClamAV, in GoLang

-This API is forked from Niilo's : https://github.com/niilo/clamav-rest that contains a Docker image, The whole docker part was deleted so that we just keep the Go API updated with an installer.
+This API is forked from Niilo's : https://github.com/niilo/clamav-rest that contains a Docker image.
+The whole docker part was deleted so that we just keep the Go API updated with an installer.

 ## **Installation** :
 Execute install.sh to install